My Tokyo Guide

 July – enjoy the summer fireworks, including the biggest firework event Sumida Fireworks Festival.

-August – eat street food and enjoy performance at one of the many summer festivals or watch a Bon Odori dance.
+August – eat street food and enjoy performances at one of the many summer festivals or watch a Bon Odori dance.

 Photo: Bunkyo City Tourism Association